LEARN

 Colour Adult:

 P.l. leucophthalmus: Both adults in general green, with variable scattering of red feathers on head and neck; red carpal edge and edge of forewing; red outer lesser underwing coverts, green inner coverts; yellow outer greater underwing coverts, olive inner coverts.
-Bill horn in colour.
+Beak horn in colour.
 Eye ring bare and white.
 Eye orange.

 P.l. nicefori: Both adults as in callogenys, but in general body colour paler and more yellow; red stripe across forehead.